-Agency Functions Resources The 115th Fighter Wing (115th FW), WING, maintains a military ordinance disposal team at its base in Madison.
+Agency Functions Resources • The 115th Fighter Wing (115th FW), WING, maintains a military ordinance disposal team at its base in Madison.
 In the event of an incident involving military explosives, the 115th FW Explosive Operational Device (EOD) team may respond.
-Requests for the 115th FW EOD team are made through the WEM DO.
-Requests for the 115th FW EOD team are made through the WEM DO.
-Provides numerous support services referred to as specialized units and Mission Peady Packages as listed in the various ESEs and WING Domestic Operations and Ready Packages as listed in the various ESFs and WING Domestic Operations and Civil Support resource guide.
+Requests for the 115th FW EOD team are made through the WEM DO. • Provides numerous support services referred to as specialized units and Mission Ready Packages as listed in the various ESFs and WING Domestic Operations and Civil Support resource guide.
 Department of Response Transportation: Agency functions as found in ESFs 10, 12, and 13.
 Specifically: Wisconsin State Patrol Provide staff for traffic control and law enforcement support activities.
-Coordinate traffic evacuation routes with WisDOT. • Assist with SAR.
-Provide requested support to local law enforcement for: \circ Crowd and traffic control Scene containment Quarantaine enforcement • Crime scene integrity Security at incident command sites (e.g. EOC, command post, disaster site, jail) Security at public sites (e.g. shelters, hospitals, temporary morgue, joint information center) Provide information, assistance, and notification support. • Provide security for the transportation of cultures, laboratory specimens, or other materials that could support evidence of a terrorism incident.
+Coordinate traffic evacuation routes with WisDOT.
+Assist with SAR.
+Provide requested support to local law enforcement for: Crowd and traffic control Scene containment Quarantaine enforcement Crime scene integrity Security at incident command sites (e.g. EOC, command post, disaster site, jail) Security at public sites (e.g. shelters, hospitals, temporary morgue, joint information center) Provide information, assistance, and notification support.
+Provide security for the transportation of cultures, laboratory specimens, or other materials that could support evidence of a terrorism incident.
 Provide escort to SNS trucks from the RSS to points of dispensing. • Work with WEM EPS, WING, Federal Highway Administration, and local and tribal law enforcement to plan for route selection, security, traffic control, and other pertinent issues.
 Explore alternate means of transportation (e.g. helicopters, trains), as resources allow.
 Assist in dignitary protection.
 Resources State troopers and truck inspectors Aerial support